 The beauty of Lake County has inspired many to find ways to preserve and protect our natural world.
-In 2011, Conserve Lake County awarded its first Lake County Conservation Award.
-This annual award honors individuals or organizations that have made a significant contribution to the conservation of Lake County's land and water.
+Conserve Lake County presents this award to individuals or organizations that have made a significant contribution to the conservation of Lake County's land and water.
 We hope this award will bring community recognition to those who have dedicated themselves to preservation, restoration, education, and advocacy and inspire others to do the same.

 Barbara Turner spent most of her life in a beautiful woodland in Long Grove.
 This was first as a child on weekends and summers, then it was the place where she and her husband lived and raised their her own family.

 Through Barbara's leadership, patience and persistence, that place is now the Reed-Turner Woodland, one of the first private properties to be preserved in Illinois by the Nature Conservancy.
 In addition to Nature Conservancy protection much of the woodland has been dedicated as an Illinois Nature Preserve, the strongest level of protection afforded to natural areas of the highest quality.